chymstat/sta540_case1/README.md

 ## Replicated results

 ### Baseline characteristics of participants

+A total of 254 participants were enrolled from six online platforms.
+The average age of participants was 24.4 years with SD 3.7 years.
+196 of the 254 (78.4%) participants identified as Black/African American and 66 of the 254 (26%) identified as Latinx.
+Most (91.3%) of the participants never received PrEP before.
+Only 2% of the participants reported they always used a condom.
+210 of the 254 participants (82.7%) reported receptive condomless anal sex during the past 90 days.
+Most (75.2%) of the participants ever tested for HIV in the past.
+Among those tested, the median (IQR) time since their last test was 11 months (6-21).
+Participants who never previously tested reported that their main (41.3%) reasons for not testing were their fear of obtaining a positive HIV result.
+Detailed results could be found in Table 1 below.

 **Table 1.
 Summary of National Institute on Drug Abuse Clinical Trials Network Social Media Pre-exposure Prophylaxis Study, 2020, population sociodemographic and behavioral characteristics (N=254)**
 |Characteristic                                                              |Value      |
 |:---------------------------------------------------------------------------|:----------|